matjoeee/Scripting/Docker/README.md

 ## 9. Vaultwarden
 Self-hosted bitwarden vault.
 It is best to back this one up to an off-site location as well.

+## 10. Watchtower
+This is a docker container that keeps track of potential container updates of all other running containers on a docker server.